chenshengneng/ADOptDiff/README.md

 # ADOptDiff - An Affinity Driven R-chain Diffusion Model for Lead Compounds Optimization
+ADOptDiff is a diffusion model that automatically modifies chemical scaffolds to enhance the binding affinity between molecules and their targets.
 ## Install conda environment via conda yaml file
 ```bash
 conda env create -f environment.yaml